 Accessories Description Heating jacket Is used to stabilize the temperature of the fluids in the sensor.
-Water, water vapor and other non-corrosive liquids are permitted for use as fluids.
+Water, water var and other non-corrosive liquids are permitted for use as fluids.
 If using oil as a heating medium, please consult with Endress+Hauser.
-Special Documentation SD02159D
+Heating jackets cannot be used with sensors fitted with a rupture disk.
+Use the order code with the product root DK8003.
+Special Documentation SD02156D